OpenCity2k/SC2k-docs/simulation spec.md

 - National tax rate always starts at 1.
 - The national trend (whose effects are currently unknown) is the difficulty value - 1.
 - Difficulty:
+  - Difficulty affects industrial demand somehow, by a likely small amount.
   1. starting funds: $20,000.
   2. starting funds: $10,000.
   3. starting funds: $10,000.
 This is a bond at 3% interest.